California State Route 59

 State Route 59 (SR 59) is a state highway in the U.S. state of California located entirely in Merced County.
 It connects State Route 152 near El Nido to the city of Merced and beyond, ending abruptly at the intersection of County Routes J59 and J16 in Snelling.

 Route description

+Route 59 is defined in section 359 of the California Streets and Highways Code.
+The definition omits the concurrency with Route 99 instead of duplicating that segment in the other route's definition in the code: